 How to Compare Plate Boats

 When you buy a boat, you are buying its performance, quality and safety.
 Sometimes it’s hard to tell what is real and what is nothing more than a gimmick.
-Throughout this page, we break down the common myths about Aluminum Plate Fishing Boats.
+We break down the common myths about Aluminum Plate Fishing Boats.

 THREE TYPES OF ALUMINIUM BOATS

-There are three major forms of aluminium boats on the market.
-Below, we break down each form and compare plate boats commonly sold across Australia.
+There are three main types of aluminium boats on the market.
+Below, we break down each type and compare aluminium boats commonly sold across Australia.

 Production Boats: Mass produced boats for recreational purposes.
 Typically, these vessels are made with plate aluminium for the planning sheet and side sheets used in conjunction with extruded profiles for the keel and chine joints.
-As they are not fully framed or welded.
+Typically they are not fully framed or welded.
 Often they use Sikaflex to glue the side stiffeners to the side sheet to stop plate deformity.
 The structural design and warranty is for recreational use only.
 Typically designed to AS1799.1 Some designs use air pockets and not foam for flotation.

-Press Boats: Mass produced for the once a month boater, these are affordable family boats made with softer aluminium.
+Press Boats: Mass produced for the once a month boater, these are affordable family boats made with low grade aluminium.
 As a result, the stepped hull and side sheets can be pressed by a simple punch.
 Common examples include a tinny or runabout.

 PROVEN DESIGN – AUSTRALIAN STANDARS